 We hope you enjoyed this week with Women’s Tennis Blog and the Western & Southern Open.
-Our photographer Omar Boraby extensively covered five days of the event (first-round matches, second-round matches, quarterfinals, semifinals and finals), while Karen Helf kept delivering detailed reports from her days at the tournament (Inside Cincy – Day 1, Day 2 – Second Round Highlights, Day 3 – Quarterfinals are Set, Day 4 – The Shaping of the Women’s Semifinals, Day 5 – It’s Serena vs. Halep in the Final.
+Our photographer Omar Boraby extensively covered five days of the event, while Karen Helf kept delivering detailed reports from her days at the tournament (Inside Cincy – Day 1, Day 2 – Second Round Highlights, Day 3 – Quarterfinals are Set, Day 4 – The Shaping of the Women’s Semifinals, Day 5 – It’s Serena vs. Halep in the Final.
 Now enjoy Karen’s impressions from the women’s final and tell us how you liked our Cincinnati coverage.

 Sunday afternoon shade arrived just in time for the start of the Western & Southern women’s singles final.
 It featured a tight match-up of two aggressive fighters, world number one and defending champion Serena Williams and world number 3 Simona Halep.
 Although Simona had more consistent results this week, Serena was well aware of her opportunities and focused on raising the level of her game.
 Play began with the stands half-full, due a much needed fan break following the men’s final.

 Set 1- Focus, Aggression & Power

 With Serena on serve Simona came out aggressive quickly going up 0-40.
 Serena took the next point, but Halep forced the break to 0-1.
 Serena responded with power to Simona’s next service game.
 Halep netted and Serena found a deep corner going up 0-30.
 When a Serena backhand appeared to drop off her racquet, Simona was back to 30-30.
 The remaining points would go to Simona, who hit 109MPH serve going up 0-2.
 Her strategy was working.